JanssenProject/jans/docs/README.md

 ```
 Then enter `y` to confirm.

-- **Update a LDAP configuration**
+- **Update an LDAP configuration**

-To update an existing LDAP configuration, select option 3 and enter ldap configuration name.
-the given name is matched with the existing configurations then It will ask to enter value for each property.
+To update an existing LDAP configuration, select option 3 and enter the LDAP configuration name.
+If it matches to the existing configuration then It will ask to enter a value for each properties.

 - **Delete a LDAP configuration**